chocolat-nya/Imbalanced_Image_Anomaly_Detection/README.md

 # Option

-When you want to change train & test rate,
+When you want to change train & test rate, in arcface_efficient.py change numbers of ok_test_rate & ng_test_rate.

-in arcface.py change numbers of ok_test_rate & ng_test_rate.
+Change model_number 0-7 to choose which efficientnet to use.

 # Used urls below as a reference